Veo cómo cantas (Spanish game show)

-Veo cómo cantas (I see how you sing) is a Spanish television mystery music game show based on the South Korean programme I Can See Your Voice.
+Veo cómo cantas is a Spanish television mystery music game show based on the South Korean programme I Can See Your Voice, featuring its format where a guest artist and a contestant attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It first aired on Antena 3 on 8 September 2021.

 Gameplay

 Format

-Presented with a group of nine "mystery singers" that identified only by their occupation, a guest artist and a contestant must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of six rounds.
-They are also assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
+Over the course of six rounds, the guest artist and contestant must attempt to eliminate bad singers from a group of nine "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

 The contestant must eliminate one mystery singer at the end of each round, receiving if they eliminate a bad singer.
 At the end of a game, if the contestant decides to walk away, they will keep the money had won in previous rounds; if they decide to risk for the last remaining mystery singer, they double their all winnings if a singer is good, or give it anyway to the winning bad singer selected by them.